midoxnet/mapperplus/README.md

 - MapperPlus utilizes a Chrome Headless browser to intercept every request and response, ensuring the download of JavaScript files goes beyond heuristic scans or regular expressions, and includes the handling of all requested JS files.
 - MapperPlus is based on an already existing tool called SourceMapper which helps you extract the source code from a single .map file.

-# Some ideas to help you include MapperPlus in your recon automation pipeline:
+# Consider these suggestions for integrating MapperPlus into your reconnaissance automation pipeline:
 MapperPlus could be used with httpx , jsluice or Trufflehog and more.
 (https://github.com/BishopFox/jsluice/ , https://github.com/projectdiscovery/httpx , https://github.com/trufflesecurity/trufflehog )
 1. You can use httpx to retrieve live webservers and then use its output as an input of MapperPlus.